Two Supplements That Sound Alike but Work Very Differently

 Dosage Comparison

 Methylfolate is typically supplemented at 400 mcg to 15 mg per day, depending on the indication and individual methylation status.
 Most general-wellness users take 400–1000 mcg daily.
-Higher doses (7.5–15 mg) are sometimes used under medical supervision for depression augmentation.
+Higher doses (7.5–15 mg) are sometimes used under professional supervision for depression augmentation, as in the trials above.

 Methylene blue is supplemented at 5 to 15 mg per day for most adults, based on the 0.5–2 mg/kg/day range established in research.
 Pre-dosed capsules like the NooBlue Ultimate Methylene Blue Capsules (5 mg each) make accurate dosing straightforward.
 Our dosage guide provides weight-based recommendations.